Shock-multicloud interactions in galactic outflows -- II. Radiative fractal clouds and cold gas thermodynamics

-Owing to fragmentation, the degree of clumpiness increases with time in radiative models, so dense cloudlets become more exposed to the fast-moving post-shock flow.
-As a result, these cloudlets are slowly eroded by dynamical KH instabilities and develop tails, which then generate a turbulent, multi-filamentary, rain-like 3D structure (see the third column in panels 3b and 3d of Figure \ref{Figure3}).
-As cloud gas continues mixing with the post-shock flow and interacting with the forward refracted shocks, warm gas with temperatures between $10^4$--$10^5\,\rm K$ and number densities between $0.1$--$10\,\rm cm^{-3}$ (i.e. gas that has the optimal conditions for fast cooling to act) continuously forms and also continuously precipitates back into the $10^3$--$10^4\,\rm K$ phase.
-Lighter gas escapes this fate and remains shock heated at higher temperatures ($10^6$--$10^7\,\rm K$), while denser gas continuously cycles between temperatures $10^2$--$10^3\,\rm K$.
+Owing to cooling-driven fragmentation, the degree of porosity in the multicloud layer increases with time in radiative models.
+Dense cloudlets become smaller (with radii between $\sim 1$--$4\,\rm pc$ in the direction transverse to the shock normal) and more exposed to the fast-moving post-shock flow.
+As a result, these cloudlets are slowly eroded by dynamical KH instabilities and develop tails (with lengths between $\sim 4$--$10\,\rm pc$ in the direction parallel to the shock normal), which then generate a turbulent, multi-filamentary, rain-like 3D structure (see the third column in panels 3b and 3d of Figure \ref{Figure3} and Appendix \ref{AppendixA}).
+Dense gas is therefore continuously exposed to erosion and heating, but can rapidly cool down once it is in the intermediate phases.
+As cloud gas continues mixing with the post-shock flow and interacting with the forward refracted shocks, gas with temperatures $\gtrsim 10^4\,\rm K$ and number densities $\lesssim 10\,\rm cm^{-3}$ (i.e. gas that has the optimal conditions for fast cooling to act) continuously forms and also continuously precipitates back into the $10^3$--$10^4\,\rm K$ phase.
+Lighter gas escapes this fate and remains shock heated at higher temperatures ($\sim 10^6$--$10^7\,\rm K$), while denser gas continuously cycles between temperatures $\sim 10^2$--$10^3\,\rm K$.